momopay/sentinel/README.md

 Pick the appropiate file from [https://github.com/momopay/sentinel/releases](Releases)

-Open file `sentinel.conf` and change `momo_conf` to point to your desire configuration file
+Open file `sentinel.conf` and change `momo_conf` to point to your momocash configuration file

 Run `sentinel.exe` and keep it open, that's all.